Incubate to promulgate

 Yet, despite this demand, high-quality charters are growing too slowly.
 Ableidinger and Kowal cite statistics from 2011-12 that show the country’s top five CMOs—Uncommon Schools, KIPP, Aspire Public Schools, Green Dot and Achievement First—together serve just 61,000 pupils.

 How to grow better schools faster?
 The authors distill five main characteristics of successful charter incubators:

-- Strategic focus on leadership development.
-Incubators develop promising leaders or leadership teams through months-long rigorous fellowships and training that help them open and operate successful schools.
+2. Strategic focus on leadership development.
+Incubators develop promising leaders or leadership teams through rigorous fellowships and training programs over many months that help them open and operate successful schools.

-- Expertise in new starts.
-While some charter-support organizations provide ongoing services to charter schools, incubators' primary focus is on recruiting and supporting new charter start-ups or new school leaders, including the provision of financial resources to talented leaders to develop and build new schools.
+3. Expertise in new starts.
+While some charter-support organizations provide ongoing services to charter schools, incubators primary focus is on recruiting and supporting new charter start-ups or new school leaders, including the provision of financial resources to talented leaders to develop and build new schools.

-- Regional focus.
+5. Regional focus.
 Local ties help incubators provide powerful support to school leaders as they open and operate new schools.
-Such targeted assistance can include access to funding, introductions to other local leaders, technical expertise (e.g. financial, academic, or organizational), or direct support to encourage things like a planning year, intensive fellowship programs, and training activities.
+Such targeted assistance can include access to funding, introductions to other local leaders, technical expertise (e.g. financial, academic or organizational), or direct support to encourage things like a planning year, intensive fellowship programs and training activities.

-The emerging work of charter incubators across the country is an important reform strategy that states and communities should learn more about.
+The emerging work of charter incubators across the country is an important reform strategy for states and communities to learn more about.
 As Better Choices points out, the cost of incubation is far lower than the costs of other reform options and slighter still compared to the social and economic costs of continued school failure.

 blog comments powered by Disqus